Adobe Illustrator

 Detailed Review of Adobe Illustrator

-Illustrator is a large program and I don’t have time or space to cover everything that it can do, so I’m going to focus on the major uses of the app.
-One of the strengths of Illustrator is that it can be used in many different ways, so rather than simply listing its features I’ll break things down by function and take a close look at the interface.
+Illustrator is a large program, and there isn’t time or space to cover everything that it can do, so I’m going to focus on the major uses of the app.
+One of the strengths of Illustrator is that it can be used in many different ways, so rather than simply listing its features, we’ll look at how Illustrator handles some common tasks and take a close look at the interface that ties it all together.

 The Illustrator Workspace